 - Providing construction services to contractors, subcontractors, and design professionals, including negotiating and drafting contract documents, litigating complex disputes on public and private contracts, and handling compliance issues on public works projects.

 - Representing business owners in a variety of matters including the purchase, sale and restructuring of businesses and succession planning.
 Phil also acts as a general business counselor and trustee.

 Phil is also an experienced mediator and has assisted in resolving a variety of disputes.

-Phil was selected by The Best Lawyers in America® as Madison’s 2016 “Lawyer of the Year” for Construction Law and has been listed in The Best Lawyers in America® in Construction Law each year since 2008.
-Phil was selected for inclusion in Wisconsin Super Lawyers® (2008-2013, 2016-2018).
+Phil was named the Best Lawyers® Construction Law "Lawyer of the Year" in Madison (2016) and is listed in The Best Lawyers in America© in Construction Law (2008-2022).
+Phil is a Wisconsin Super Lawyers® honoree (2008-2013, 2016-2021).
 He is AV Preeminent® Peer Review Rated by Martindale-Hubbell®, the highest rating possible, for professional competency and ethical conduct.

 Phil is a member of the Wisconsin Department of Transportation Dispute Review Board and has also acted as an independent mediator and arbitrator in business disputes.
 He has been a frequent speaker to construction groups on lien law, construction contracts and other issues of concern to the construction industry, and is a former instructor on Legal Aspects of Construction Engineering at the University of Wisconsin-Madison College of Engineering.